taylosstls/themeSwitcher/README.md

-# THEMESWITCHER
+# 🕹 THEMESWITCHER
-🕹 An application made in React with TypeScript, Switcher and Styled-Component where the user can switch between LightMode and DarkMode and saved in the machine's cache
+An application made in ReactJS with TypeScript, Switcher and Styled-Component where the user can switch between LightMode and DarkMode, and the current configuration is saved in the local cache of the machine

 <p float="left" align="center">
 <img src="https://github.com/taylosstls/themeSwitcher/blob/master/src/assets/themeswitcher.gif" width="350" alt="ThemeSwitcher">